Nevada Senate candidate Sam Brown spreads message of hope at RNC

 Nevada Republican candidate for Senate Sam Brown said he and Donald Trump will “put America first again,” at the Republican National Convention in Milwaukee.

-MILWAUKEE — Nevada Republican senatorial candidate Sam Brown said he and Donald Trump will “put America first again,” he told the thousands of Republicans during the second day of the Republican National Convention.
+MILWAUKEE — Nevada Republican senatorial candidate Sam Brown and Donald Trump will “put America first again,” Brown told the thousands of Republicans during the second day of the Republican National Convention.

 The Army veteran whose story of surviving an explosion on-duty in Afghanistan appealed to voters and inspired his Senate bid is challenging Democratic Sen. Jacky Rosen, a first-term senator and former computer programmer.

+The Reno resident spoke during the convention’s theme of “Make America Safe Again,” where heavy-hitting speakers including former Ambassador Nikki Haley, Florida Gov. Ron DeSantis and entrepreneur Vivek Ramaswamy — all of whom previously ran against Trump in the presidential primary — focused on immigration, foreign policy and crime as they voiced their support behind Trump.

-The Reno resident said Nevadans are suffering due to inflation and high prices and said Trump’s proposal to end federal taxes on tips will help.
-He also said more service members will be injured under Biden.
+Brown was one of several GOP candidates who pleaded their case and how they, alongside Trump, would improve the country if elected.
+Brown said Nevadans are suffering from inflation and high prices and said Trump’s proposal to end federal taxes on tips will help.
+He said more service members will be injured under Biden.

 “Look at my face.
 This is the high cost of war,” he said.
 “If Joe Biden stays in office, more service members will pay this price.”

-He said hope has not been extinguished but reignited and ended his speech echoing the words the other soldier said to him, “America, I’ve got you.”
+He said that both he and Trump have been through fire and that hope has not been extinguished but has been reignited.
+He ended his speech echoing the words the other soldier said to him, “America, I’ve got you.”

 Nevada’s closely watched Senate race is expected to be tight, although polls show Rosen is performing better against Brown than President Joe Biden is against former President Donald Trump in Nevada.